genevaers/User-Documentation/docs/Setup and Use/Examples/NewView.md

 ## Example 1: Creating a new View

-In this example you will create a View that reads the order item files and performs a simple data transformation, writing out only the order ID, order item number and quantity.
+In this example you will create a View that reads the order item files and performs a simple data transformation, writing out only the order ID, product ID and quantity.
 For this you need to define an Extract-Phase only View.

 Select **Administration** > **New** > **View**